PLEASE MAKE SURE YOU READ THIS ENTIRE PAGE!

 IT IS MANDATORY YOU KNOW THIS INFORMATION BEFORE COMING TO SET

-The following information will help you have an enjoyable experience as an extra on set!
+The following information will help you have an enjoyable experience as a BG (Background Performer) on set!

 How it works:

-Now that you have applied to be an extra, you may or may not be contacted for any days the project feels you would be appropriate for that project, be it Film, TV or commercial.
+Now that you have applied to be a BG, you may or may not be contacted for any days the project feels you would be appropriate for that project, be it Film, TV or commercial.

 Availability and the work period:

-When you sign up for any project, make sure you are available for the entire length of that project.
+When you sign up for any project, make sure you are available for the either entire length of that project or for the days you have committed to.
 The project 'Shooting Dates' will usually be posted on (or linked to) the Sign up form.
 You must have no other commitments for that duration as we never know exactly how long ‘the day or night ’ is going to last.
 An average ‘shoot day’ for our crew is 12 hours with a 1 hour unpaid (but we feed you!)
 Lunch break.
 Adults may be needed for some or all of the day.

 Children under 12 yrs. old can only work an 8 hour day.
 Youth 12 to 15 yrs. old can only work a 10 hour day.
 Any person under the age of 16 must be accompanied by a guardian 21 years of age or older.
 Anyone 16 years and older are considered an adult and can work any amount of hours.
 Overtime is paid after 8 hours.